Krista is a published author, entrepreneur, and small business owner. She has certifications in human nutrition as well as animal nutrition.

-Speaking of civil rights, blacks (or African Americans as some identify as), also had very limited civil rights up until the 1960's, and even after they won the battle to sit wherever they wanted on a bus, they were still treated with disdain and prejudice.
+Speaking of civil rights, blacks (or African Americans, as some identify) also had very limited civil rights up until the 1960s, and even after they won the battle to sit wherever they wanted on a bus, they were still treated with disdain and prejudice.
 I witnessed the hate myself as some young kid sat across from a black man on a bus and mouthed hateful words to him the whole trip.
-It isn't something you see a lot of in California, but I know in certain parts of the country, people of different skin colors and ethnicity's are still treated like they're less than garbage.
-Is Trump referring to the great America when blacks and those who stood up for them were persecuted?
+It isn't something you see a lot in California, but I know that, in certain parts of the country, people of different skin colors and ethnicities are still treated like they're less than garbage.
+Is Trump referring to the "great" America when black people (and those who stood up for them) were persecuted?

-In the 1970's and 80's, corporations successfully began infiltrating our government by way of lobbyists and have in essence changed the balance of political power (http://www.theatlantic.com/business/archive/2015/04/how-corporate-lobbyists-conquered-american-democracy/390822/).
+In the 1970s and 80s, corporations successfully began infiltrating our government by way of lobbyists and have in essence changed the balance of political power.
 The above article suggests that these lobbyists have in essence conquered democracy.
 A fate that has only grown more detrimental to our liberties over the years.
 Are you going to take us back before lobbyists and money controlled our government?
 We're going to have to go much further back, aren't we?

-Maybe Trump's great America was in the 1920's and 30's when the average person could barely scrape by on a decent wage and jobs were nearly non-existent.
-Where organized crime created chaos in many of the cities and public executions of those who didn't play by the rules was just something that happened from day to day.
+Maybe Trump's great America was in the 1920s and 30s when the average person could barely scrape by on a decent wage and jobs were nearly non-existent.
+Where organized crime created chaos in many cities and public executions of those who didn't play by the rules were just something that happened from day to day.
 Women couldn't vote before 1920, so perhaps that is where Trump wants to take us.

-Is it possible that Trump's great America was in the 1700's when the government was just getting started?
-Could he possibly want to take us back to the time when rich, white, males set the laws and ruled the country as the peasants were tricked into believing the laws and rights afforded them actually included them?
-Did any of those laws do anything to protect or serve anyone who wasn't rich, white and male?
+Is it possible that Trump's great America was in the 1700s when the government was just getting started?
+Could he possibly want to take us back to the time when rich white males set the laws and ruled the country as the peasants were tricked into believing the laws and rights afforded them actually included them?
+Did any of those laws do anything to protect or serve anyone who wasn't rich, white, and male?
 No, they didn't.
-It took centuries for the American people to gradually, inch by inch, add amendments and laws that protected all Americans; white, black, rich, poor, female, male, gay, straight, religious, non-religious.
+It took centuries for the American people to gradually, inch by inch, add amendments and laws that protected all Americans; white, black, rich, poor, female, male, gay, straight, religious, and non-religious.

 America has worked hard to get where it is today and there is still a lot of work that needs to be done to continue that stride.
 However, there isn't a single point in our "Great American" history that I would be comfortable going back to.
-Every point just takes us to where one group or other had to fight for their basic civil rights, and only one, special group alone held all the power; the rich, white, males.
+Every point just takes us to where one group or another had to fight for their basic civil rights, and only one, special group alone held all the power; the rich white males.

 Yes, there are a lot of places in our system that need serious repair (such as the corporate engine's fingers in our government policies), but our ancestor's worked hard and sacrificed so much to bring us where we are today as a mixed society with equal rights and protections under the law.
 We're ALL allowed to have those rights because of what they sacrificed and achieved regardless of whether the issues directly pertained to any one group, or encompassed many.
-There is no point in our Nation's history where more groups share equal rights than right now.
+There is no point in our nation's history where more groups share equal rights than right now.
 But instead of moving forward to continue with that growth, the American people fell for the oldest marketing ploy in the book.
-'We've' elected an individual who wants to take us back to an unknown time in our history when only his group had a Great America.
-A rich, white, male who knows nothing of strife, blood-sweat-and-tears, or dignity.
-Someone who will, and has, judged and persecuted those he deems unfit or lesser-than-himself in our society (which, in actuality, is every single one of us that isn't a rich, white, male, or a female he thinks is worth objectifying).
+We elected an individual who wants to take us back to an unknown time in our history when only his group had a great America.
+A rich white male who knows nothing of strife, blood-sweat-and-tears, or dignity.
+Someone who judged and persecuted those he deems unfit or lesser than himself in our society (which, in actuality, is every single one of us that isn't a rich white male or a female he thinks is worth objectifying).